 Chelsea and Newport Promotion a Success

 21 April 2010.
-Bicycle Network Victoria staff handed out Parkiteer flyers at Chelsea and Newport stations on Friday 16 April.
+Bicycle Network staff handed out Parkiteer flyers at Chelsea and Newport stations on Friday 16 April.

 The trial is designed to create awareness of the cages as well as providing interested commuters with information about the cages.